Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Introduction

 Photometry proves to be an effective technique for exploring multiple stellar populations.
-The 1P and 2P stars define distinct sequences in appropriate photometric diagrams that are sensitive to their light-element abundances, thus providing the opportunity to study the multiple-population phenomenon in large stellar samples.
-Nowadays, photometric surveys of multiple populations have been performed by using Hubble Space Telescope (HST) observations of stars along various evolutionary phases, from the main-sequence (MS), to the red-giant (RGB), horizontal (HB) and asymptotic-giant giant (AGB) branch \citep[e.g.\,][]{milone2017a, milone2020a, lagioia2021a, dondoglio2021a}.
-The main limitation of these studies is that they are typically focused on the relatively small field of view of the HST cameras, and on the central cluster regions.
+The 1P and 2P stars form distinct sequences in appropriate photometric diagrams that are sensitive to their light-element abundances, thus providing the opportunity to analyze these populations in large stellar samples.

+Nowadays, photometric surveys of multiple populations have been performed by using Hubble Space Telescope (HST) observations of both main-sequence (MS) stars and of evolved stars belonging to the red-giant, horizontal, and asymptotic-giant branches \citep[RGB, HB, AGB, e.g.\,][]{milone2017a, milone2020a, lagioia2021a, dondoglio2021a}.
+These works, limited by the narrow field of view of HST, have primarily explored the central regions of the clusters.